Javguz00/multilang-courses-site/README.md

 New models in this iteration:
 - `AuditLog` – stores admin mutation logs
+- `CourseAsset` – per-course videos/files for protected content delivery

+Additional constraints:
+- `Review`: `@@unique([userId, courseId])` to prevent duplicate reviews per user per course

 ### Admin link visibility
 - The header shows an “Admin” link only when the current session user has `role = ADMIN`.
 Non-admin users won’t see it and will be redirected if they try to access `/admin` URLs directly.

 ## Commerce & Stripe (local testing)
+### Protected assets: redirects vs. signed URLs

+For this MVP, the protected asset route (`/api/courses/[courseId]/assets/[assetId]`) performs an authorization check (user must be enrolled) and then issues a 302 redirect to the remote asset URL.
+This is simple and fast, but it has limitations:

+- Anyone who receives the destination URL can share it and bypass your app entirely.
+- Redirects do not prevent hotlinking or long-term reuse if the URL is public and long-lived.

+For stronger protection in a future iteration, consider one of these approaches:

+- Private object storage + short-lived signed URLs (S3 pre-signed URLs, GCS Signed URLs, Azure SAS).
+The API route issues a signed URL only after access checks.
+Links expire quickly (e.g., 1–5 minutes) and are bound to the object path.
+- Reverse proxy/streaming via the app or an edge function.
+The route streams the file or video (with Range support) after validating access, so the origin is never exposed.
+This costs more CPU/bandwidth but keeps URLs private.

+Either approach can be combined with watermarking and/or token-based anti-hotlinking at the CDN layer.
 ### Refunds and partial reimbursements (operational guidance)

 - Stripe refunds: Initiate refunds in the Stripe Dashboard or via API.
 Webhook events (`charge.refunded`, `payment_intent.canceled`) should be handled to reflect state.